 - How does push notification work in Android?
 On Android, the push notifications are sent (and received) by default.

 - How does push notification work on iOS?
 On iOS, they are blocked by default.
-Therefore you would need to opt-in your users.
+Therefore, you would need to opt-in your users.
 In the long run, this is more effective, especially considering the GDPR rules – you get the opt-in from the customer, which gets you on safe ground.

 How does mobile users’ behavior differ on Android and iOS?

-- iOS: push notifications are off by system default, and therefore iPhone users see fewer notifications.
+- iOS: push notifications are off by default, and therefore iPhone users see fewer notifications.
 However, when they do get a notification, they open it much faster than Android users.

 How to see Notification History on Android?